RobustBench: a standardized adversarial robustness benchmark: Background and related work

-Finally, it has become common practice to test new attacks wrt $\ell_\infty$ on the publicly available models from \citet{Madry2018Towards} and \citet{Zhang2019Theoretically}, since those represent widely accepted defenses that have stood many thorough evaluations.
+Finally, it has become common practice to test new attacks wrt $\ell_\infty$ on the publicly available models from \citet{Madry2018Towards} and \citet{Zhang2019Theoretically}, since those represent widely accepted defenses which have stood many thorough evaluations.
 However, having only two models per dataset (MNIST and CIFAR-10) does not constitute a sufficiently large testbed, and, because of the repetitive evaluations, some attacks may already overfit to those defenses.

-\textbf{What is different in \texttt{RobustBench}.} Learning from these previous attempts, \texttt{RobustBench} presents a few different features compared to the aforementioned benchmarks: (1) a baseline worst-case evaluation with an ensemble of \textit{strong}, \textit{standardized} attacks \citep{croce2020reliable}, which includes both white- and black-box attacks that can be \textit{optionally} extended by adaptive evaluations, (2) clearly defined threat models that correspond to the ones used during training for submitted defenses, (3) evaluation of not only standard defenses \citep{Madry2018Towards} but also of more recent improvements such as \citep{Carmon2019Unlabeled, Gowal2020Uncovering, Rebuffi2021Fixing}, (4) the Model Zoo that provides convenient access to the 60+ most robust models from the literature which can be used for downstream tasks and facilitate the development of new standardized attacks.
-Moreover, \texttt{RobustBench} is designed as an \textit{open-ended} benchmark that keeps an up-to-date leaderboard, and we welcome contributions of new defenses and evaluations of adaptive attacks for particular models.
+\textbf{What is different in \texttt{RobustBench}.} Learning from these previous attempts, \texttt{RobustBench} presents a few different features compared to the aforementioned benchmarks: (1) a baseline worst-case evaluation with an ensemble of \textit{strong}, \textit{standardized} attacks \citep{croce2020reliable} which includes both white- and black-box attacks, unlike RobustML which is \textit{solely} based on adaptive evaluations, integrated by external evaluations, (2) we add a \textit{flag} in AutoAttack raised when the evaluation might be unreliable, in which case we do additional adaptive evaluations ourselves and encourage the community to contribute,

+(3) clearly defined threat models that correspond to the ones used during training of submitted models, (4) evaluation of not only standard defenses \citep{Madry2018Towards, Zhang2019Theoretically} but also of more recent improvements such as \citep{Carmon2019Unlabeled, Gowal2020Uncovering, Rebuffi2021Fixing}.
+Moreover, \texttt{RobustBench} is designed as an \textit{open-ended} benchmark that keeps an up-to-date leaderboard, and we welcome contributions of new defenses and evaluations using adaptive attacks.
+Finally, we open source the Model Zoo for convenient access to the 80+ most robust models from the literature which can be used for downstream tasks and facilitate the development of new standardized attacks.